AntonioMercolino/ms-send/README.md

 * can import other modules by adding the necessary import in the module configurations;
 * must be imported in app.module.ts in order to be loaded at startup;

-The default "ms-send" project name can be updated inside package.json file.
+The default "MS-SEND" project name can be updated inside package.json file.

 The project contains the following modules (each module can be easily removed by deleted the respective directory):
 #### Database: